oraclize/docs/source/includes/_eos.md

 The interaction between Oraclize and an EOS contract is asynchronous.
 Any request for data is composed of two steps:

-* Firstly, in the most common case, a transaction executing a given action of a contract is broadcasted by a user.
-That action contains a special instruction which instructs Oraclize to execute an offchain task (like the data fetching from a Web API or [potentially much more](#data-sources)).
+* Firstly, in the most common case, a transaction executing a given action of a contract is broadcast by a user.
+That action contains a special instruction which instructs Oraclize to execute an off-chain task (like the data fetching from a Web API or [potentially much more](#data-sources)).
 * Secondly, according to the parameters of said request, Oraclize will fetch or compute a result, build, sign and broadcast the transaction carrying the result.
 In the default configuration, this transaction will execute a `callback` action which should be placed in the contract by its developer: for this reason, the transaction is referred to in the documentation as the Oraclize callback transaction.

 As said in previous sections, one of the fundamental characteristics of Oraclize is the capability of returning data to a contract together with one or more proofs of authenticity backing the data.
 The generation of an authenticity proof is optional and it must be configured by the EOS contract developer when the request for data is initiated.
 Oraclize always recommends the use of authenticity proofs for production deployments.